Learn how to make a fairy house using air dry clay. Kids love crafting a unique fairy home and using it for magical, imaginative play.

 Start with an adult palm-sized piece of clay and press it into your paper plate to create a thick base, adding more clay as you go.

-Roll out a flat slab of clay about 1/2u0022 thick (also known as u0022pancakesu0022).
-Place the paper stencil on top and lightly trace around with the wooden skewer.
+Roll out a flat slab of clay about 1/2 inch thick.
+Place the rectangular paper stencil on top and lightly trace around with the wooden skewer.

 Now remove the stencil, cut the clay and remove any of the excess clay.